rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

 - [Concordium](https://concordium.com)
   - This is an enterprise blockchain that [runs Rust smart contracts](https://github.com/Concordium/concordium-rust-smart-contracts) on wasm
   - [Concordium releases Testnet 4](https://medium.com/concordium/concordium-releases-testnet-4-b5c0f2895b3b).
-    > "Testnet 4 is the last iteration of Concordium Blockchain before the launch of its Mainnet, which is scheduled for Q2 2021."
+    > "Testnet 4 is the last iteration of Concordium blockchain before the launch of its mainnet, which is scheduled for Q2 2021."

 #### Blog Posts